panicmechanic/ZMD/Readme.md

         ALPHA RELEASE DATE = 11th September

     20/08/14 Finished speed, dice roll implementation, way ahead of schedule.
-But added pathfinding to TODO, as it breaks enjoyment and needs fixing if it's to be enjoyable in any way:
+But added pathfinding to TODO, as it breaks enjoyment and needs fixing if it's to be enjoyable in any way.
+        Also fixed bones/fountains covering items and made both always_visible:
-        TOTAL DAYS LEFT = 17.5 (18)
+        TOTAL DAYS LEFT = 16.5 (17)
-        ALPHA RELEASE DATE = 7th September
+        ALPHA RELEASE DATE = 6th September

 #Remaining major TODO (in rough order):